Listing documentation and process

 • A certificate of distribution of shares.

-The Listing Committee is the body that assesses whether the issuer fulfils the listing requirements and whether the issuer’s financial instruments should be admitted to trading on Nasdaq Stockholm.
-The Listing Committee is a committee under the board of directors of Nasdaq Stockholm which normally convenes once a month.
-Nasdaq Stockholm may, however, decide to convene additional meetings upon request from an applicant issuer.
+The Listing Committee is the body that assesses whether the issuer fulfils the listing requirements and whether the issuer's financial instruments should be admitted to trading on Nasdaq Stockholm.
+The Listing Committee is a committee under the board of directors of Nasdaq Stockholm and convenes regularly and as requested by an issuer.

 If the issuer is unable to fulfill some of the listing requirements, the exchange may grant an exception provided that the purpose of the listing requirement is not jeopardized, and the purpose of the requirement can be fulfilled by other means.
+The exemption granted must be disclosed by the issuer.
 The Listing Committee can make an advance ruling regarding the listing requirements.

 Prospectus